 Manhole Sealing Specification

-In order to explain why Sani-Tred is the best professional solution to the growing problem of sewer system overflow and waste water treatment costs an introduction to the harmful nature and source of inflow and infiltration is given, followed by a thorough investigation of manhole structures and their defects.
+In order to explain why sealing manhole covers with Sani-Tred is the best professional solution to the growing problem of sewer system overflow and waste water treatment costs, an introduction to the harmful nature and source of inflow and infiltration is given followed by a thorough investigation of manhole specifications, repairs, structures and defects.
 Next the range of solutions for manhole inflow and infiltration are analyzed and compared.
 Finally Sani-Tred is compared side by side to the best manhole chimney coatings and the savings to a city or municipality by using Sani-Tred to coat manhole chimneys is displayed.

 2 Introduction to Inflow and Infiltration